Ekram49/Ekram49.github.io/_posts/2025-07-15-Nautilus-Labs-Take-Home-Assignment.md

 Before diving into the solution, let’s add some definition and explanation regarding some terminology used in the assessment. to help understand the task better.

-Shaft Speed: The RPM at which the vessel’s propeller shaft is spinning while the vessel is on the go.
+<b>Shaft Speed:</b> The RPM at which the vessel’s propeller shaft is spinning while the vessel is on the go.
 The propeller shaft is coupled with the ship’s main engine.
 Shaft speed is directly proportional to the engine(s) rpm.
 Just like you can drive your car faster by pressing the pedal and increasing engine rpm, sacrificing fuel efficiency and vice versa, you can also increase a vessel’s speed by increasing the shaft speed at the expense of higher fuel cost and emissions.

-Freight Value: In maritime transportation, the freight value refers to the price charged by a carrier for transporting goods by sea.
+<b>Freight Value:</b> In maritime transportation, the freight value refers to the price charged by a carrier for transporting goods by sea.
 This price, often referred to as a freight rate or freight charge, is determined by various factors, including the cargo's characteristics, the distance of the voyage, and the specific route.

-Net Profit: In maritime transportation, net profit for a voyage refers to the total profit earned from a specific shipping voyage after accounting for all relevant revenues and expenses associated with that voyage.
+<b>Net Profit:</b> In maritime transportation, net profit for a voyage refers to the total profit earned from a specific shipping voyage after accounting for all relevant revenues and expenses associated with that voyage.

 <!-- Net Profit Equation -->
 <h3 style="text-align: center;"><b><i>Net Profit (Voyage) = Voyage Revenue – Voyage Expenses</i></b></h3>

-Source of Voyage Revenue: Freight Value
+<b>Source of Voyage Revenue:</b> Freight Value

-Source of Voyage Expenses: Fuel Cost, Port Cost, Miscellaneous Costs (Ship maintenance, crew salary, provisions, etc.)
+<b>Source of Voyage Expenses:</b> Fuel Cost, Port Cost, Miscellaneous Costs (Ship maintenance, crew salary, provisions, etc.)

-Speed Over Ground: Speed over ground (SOG) is the actual speed at which a vessel moves relative to the Earth’s surface, typically measured using GPS.
-The unit of SOG is Nautical Miles Per Hour or “Knots” (1 Nautical Mile = 1.852 kilometers per hour (km/h) = 1.15078 miles per hour (mph))
+<b>Speed Over Ground:</b> Speed over ground (SOG) is the actual speed at which a vessel moves relative to the Earth’s surface, typically measured using GPS.
+The unit of SOG is Nautical Miles Per Hour or “Knots” (<b>1 Nautical Mile = 1.852 kilometers per hour (km/h) = 1.15078 miles per hour (mph)</b>)

 Now that we have more context regarding some of the terminologies used in the assignment, let’s dive deep into it and explain how I solved it.

 ## Tools I Used:

-If your goal is to simply find the answer to the question asked in this assignment, which is to identify the ideal shaft speed for maximizing net profit,  you can use any commonly used spreadsheet program, like Excel or Google Sheets, or simply use pen and paper and get it done.
+If your goal is to simply find the answer to the question asked in this assignment, which is to identify the ideal <b>shaft speed</b> for maximizing <b>net profit</b>, you can use any commonly used spreadsheet program, like <b>Excel</b> or <b>Google Sheets</b>, or simply use pen and paper and get it done.
 But the goal of these kinds of assignments is not just to see if you can find the answer, it’s also how you find it, i.e, your entire thought process of understanding the problem, finding a way to solve it that’s not only accurate but also efficient and repeatable.
 Also, they want to see if you understand the problem and your solution enough that you can explain it to both technical and non-technical audiences.

-This is why, instead of using Excel and PowerPoint, I decided to do the project in Google Colab, a free, cloud-based tool from Google that lets you write and execute code for cleaning, analyzing, and visualizing data, and document the analysis in a single, shareable document.
+This is why, instead of using <b>Excel</b> and <b>PowerPoint</b>, I decided to do the project in a <b>Jupyter Notebook</b> <b>Google Colab</b>, a free, cloud-based tool from Google that lets you write and execute code for cleaning, analyzing, and visualizing data, and document the analysis in a single, shareable document.

-In Google Colab, I used Python for the project, as Python is a simple, beginner-friendly language that also has various analytics-focused libraries, which makes data analysis efficient, robust, and scalable.
-I primarily used Pandas and Numpy for feature engineering, data cleaning, and data analysis, and Plotly for generating interactive visualizations.
+In Google Colab, I used <b>Python</b> for the project, as Python is a simple, beginner-friendly language that also has various analytics-focused libraries, which makes data analysis efficient, robust, and scalable.
+I primarily used <b>Pandas</b> and <b>Numpy</b> for feature engineering, data cleaning, and data analysis, and Plotly for generating interactive visualizations.

 ## Preparing the Data: